Diet & Weight Loss

-The pros: It's backed by science, namely these health benefits of drinking a glass every day.
-When Brigham and Women's Hospital researchers tracked nearly 20,000 normal-weight women for 13 years, they found that those who enjoyed a glass or two of red wine a day were 30 percent less likely to be overweight than nondrinkers.
+The pros: When Brigham and Women’s Hospital researchers tracked nearly 20,000 normal-weight women for 13 years, they found that those who enjoyed a glass or two of red wine a day were 30 percent less likely to be overweight than nondrinkers.
 Related studies have suggested that a compound present in red wine and grapes may inhibit the development of fat cells.
 Red wine also has slightly less sugar in a serving than white wine.

-The cons: The calories can add up, especially if you have more than one glass.
-Not sure where to put the wine glasses?
-This Thanksgiving table setting guide has you covered.
+The cons: The calories can add up, especially if you have more than one glass, along with the calories you’re already getting from your Thanksgiving foods.

 Turkey breast without skin (about 3.5 ounces): 127 calories, 2 g fat

-The cons: If you're trying to sneak in a few extra healthy nutrients on Thanksgiving, turkey breast has lower levels of vitamins and minerals such as iron, zinc, thiamine, and vitamins B6 and B12 than dark meat.
-These are signs you could be deficient in vitamin B12.
+The cons: If you’re trying to sneak in a few extra healthy nutrients on Thanksgiving, turkey breast has lower levels of vitamins and minerals such as iron, zinc, thiamine, and vitamins B6 and B12 than dark meat.
+Here’s how to eat as much food on Thanksgiving as possible.

 Dark turkey meat with skin (about 3.5 ounces): 206 calories, 10 g fat